-2016 2015 2014
+2018 2017 2016

 Allowance as a percentage of:

-Total Loans 0.55% 0.58% 0.48%
+Total Loans 0.54% 0.54% 0.55%

-Nonaccrual loans >1,000% 157.36% 31.82%
+Nonaccrual loans 58.40% >1,000% >1,000%

-High Risk Loans >1,000% 157.36% 31.82%
+High Risk Loans 58.40% >1,000% >1,000%

-As a result of the decrease in the specific allowance noted above, the overall allowance as a percentage of loans has decreased 3 basis points from 0.58% at December 31, 2015 to 0.55% at December 31, 2016.
-Amounts continue to provide an adequate and sound allowance for loan losses.
+The overall allowance as a percentage of loans has remained consistent at 0.54% at December 31, 2018 and 2017 and continues to provide an adequate and sound allowance for loan losses.
 Further discussion of the Allowance can be found in Note 3, "Loans and Allowance for Loan Losses," of the accompanying consolidated financial statements.

 We maintain a separate reserve for unfunded commitment, which is included in Other Liabilities on the Consolidated Statements of Condition.
-The related provision for the reserve for unfunded commitments is included as part of other noninterest expense on the Consolidated Statements of Comprehensive Income.
+The related provision for the reserve for unfunded commitments is included as part of other noninterest expense on the Consolidated Statements of Income.